reasoning-workshop/reasoning-workshop.github.io/_pages/cfp.md

 ---

 We welcome contributions that **advance the scientific foundations of reasoning in language models**, exemplified by
-- Rich insights driven by rigorous experimentation and analyses (including negative results)
+- Rich insights driven by rigorous experimentation and mathematical analyses (including negative results)
-- Well-tested frameworks and interpretable testbeds that capture core challenges and capabilities
+- Well-tested frameworks, interpretable testbeds, and theory capturing core challenges and capabilities
 - Principled algorithmic interventions supported by systematic evaluation

 **Submission instructions (TLDR):** Submissions may have at most 9 content pages (within that range, all lengths are welcome), excluding references and supplementary material.
-Papers will be submitted to <a href="https://openreview.net/">(TBD) this OpenReview portal</a>.
+Papers will be submitted to <a href="https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/FoRLM">this OpenReview portal</a>.
-Works that have been published at archival venues, including NeurIPS 2025, will be removed from consideration.
+Works that have been published at archival venues, including NeurIPS 2025, will not be considered.
 <span style="color:red">The submission deadline is Wednesday, September 3, 2025.</span>

 #### Topics and Scope